You are here

 The Divine Name in the Greek New Testament

 The short form of the divine name, Yah, which we noted occurs 26 times in the Psalms in the expression Hallelujah, appears four times in the same expression in the Greek manuscripts at Revelation 19:1-6.
-Otherwise, no form of the divine name, whether the tetragrammaton, the Greek phonetic form IAΩ, or any other form, appears in any of the nearly six thousand Greek manuscripts of the New Testament writings that are extant today.9
+Otherwise, no form of the divine name, whether the tetragrammaton, the Greek phonetic form IAΩ, or any other form, appears in any of the over five thousand Greek manuscripts of the New Testament writings that are extant today.9

 The earliest extant Greek manuscripts of New Testament books that quote from Old Testament texts that used the name YHWH in Hebrew were P46, P66, and P75, produced around AD 175-225.
 That was some 75 to 150 or so years after the books were originally written and long before the Christian movement had gained any political acceptance (let alone power) within the Roman Empire, as it eventually did in the fourth century.
 In the late second century, Christianity was a quickly growing movement but one that had no centralized or hierarchical authority.
 Nor was there any guild or pool of authorized copyists acting on behalf of a single or organized religious institution.
 Serious efforts to standardize the Greek texts of the New Testament used throughout the church did not develop until hundreds of years later.